hermanwh/master-thesis/README.md

 The reader is referred to the notebooks for the practical demonstration.
 Data profiling is performed for each facility.
 Unsupervised methods include PCA and correlation analysis.
 Supervised methods include applying the predictive models A-E to each facility, as well as extensive comparison of network architectures, regularization parameters and loss metrics.
 Experimental use cases include performing predictions with models trained on different datasets, as well as model uncertainty assessment.

 ## Results
 Predictive models A and C are found to accurately estimate the level of fouling.
 Predictive models B, D and E are found to experience problems with overfitting for the coolant valve opening parameter.
+Peformance of LSTM models is considered particularly promising.

 ### Linear model, dataset D
 ![Prediction linear model, dataset D](https://github.com/hermanwh/master-thesis/blob/master/figures/pred_1.png?raw=true)